-The estimated mean concentration of all bat guano in all three regions (caves and bat houses) is 0.5420 +/- 0.0454 ppm.
+The estimated mean concentration of all bat guano in all three regions (caves and bat houses) is 0.5410 +/- 0.0461 ppm.
 In comparison with the Mammoth Cave study (Hagan 2014)l the guano from Florida and Georgia is within to the mean range of the modern/fresh guano (0.7 +/- 0.2 ppm).
 This indicates that the modern/fresh guano from Florida and Georgia have similar Hg concentrations to the modern/fresh guano in Kentucky.
 Kentucky is geographically not far from Florida and Georgia, and is likely experiencing the same phenomenon of increasing deposition and trophic transfer of Hg in the environment.

 The mean concentration of mercury was significantly different for guano in all three cave regions.
 This could represent a mercury deposition “hotspot” in one region over the others.
 Greater atmospheric deposition of mercury in one region would increase bioaccumulation of mercury in the bat’s food supply, which could lead to greater bioaccumulation of mercury in the bats.

-Mention outliers? – how would this “problem” be fixed in a future study?
-More samples?
+Even among the measurements used in this study, we saw some outlying measurements from FCS 565, FCS 556, and FCS 188, with concentrations above 1.2 ppm.
+This may indicate that there are localized extreme hotspots within the regions we studied.
+While these measurements are difficult to obtain, investigation of this possibility would likely require more measurements in these localities.

 The concentration of mercury in bat guano has implications for both the health of bats and fragile cave ecosystems.
 Bats with white-nose syndrome have been found with elevated levels of contaminants and could potentially predispose bats to this disease (Kannan et al. 2010).
 The presence of Hg in guano affects not only the health of bats, but contaminated guano may allow Hg to bio accumulate in cave ecosystems and food webs for trogloxenes, troglophiles and troglobites.
 Coprophagy of guano has been observed in cave-adapted salamanders (Fenolio et al. 2006), dermestid cave beetles (Mizutani et al. 1992), and even meat ants who enter caves to collect and transport guano back outside to their mounds (Moulds 2006).
 Macroinvertebrate communities in caves have been found to increase after fresh guano is deposited (Poulson and Lavoie 2000), and the nutrient quality of guano has been found to influence biodiversity of macroinvertebrates in caves (Iskali and Zhang 2015).

 Future studies could look at the methylmercury (MeHg) concentrations in both fresh guano and the hair from the bats roosting above the guano to correlate concentrations between the bats and the bat waste.
 It would also be beneficial to know if the bacteria that converts inorganic forms of mercury to methylmercury (MeHg) existed in caves, as the MeHg is the bioavailable form.